One-Nub/helper-bot/README.md

-# bloxlink-helper
+# helper-bot
-Bloxlink Helper written in Python.
+Discord bot written in Python, used to assist Discord server admins with providing answers to common queries through tags.